Your shortlist

 Support for dementia carers

-If you’re caring for a loved one with dementia at home, there are many organisations that provide practical day-to-day advice, useful information about the progression of dementia, or simply a listening ear.
+If you’re caring for a loved one with dementia at home, there are many organisations that provide practical day-to-day advice, information about the progression of dementia or simply a listening ear.

-Our Let’s talk about dementia guide is a good place to start, but we've listed further resources at the bottom of this page for more information on taking care of a loved one with dementia, as well as looking after yourself.
+Our One step at a time guide is a good place to start, but we've listed further resources at the bottom of this page where you can find more information on taking care of a loved one with dementia, as well as looking after yourself.
+We've rounded up five ways you can start taking care of yourself now.

-If you’re looking for more support, now might be the right time to consider how a care home would help.
+If your loved one needs more support than you can provide, now might be the right time to consider how a care home could help.
 Read our Do I need care page or search for a care home near you.

 How to help someone living with dementia

-Making an effort to understand someone living with dementia is the first step towards supporting them.
-At Care UK, we treat all residents as individuals and get to know each person’s likes and dislikes – we call it person-centred care.
+To help care for someone living with dementia, it's important to treat them as an individual.
+At Care UK, we get to know each resident's interests, hobbies, likes and dislikes – we call it person-centred care.

 Dementia can make it more difficult to communicate with your loved one.
 Experts at Care UK have put together some helpful tips to ensure you can continue to have meaningful conversations and effective communication.